The Lacquered and Fabric Covered Pinnacle probably comes from a canopy

 Description

-Pinnacle Lacquered and Fabric-covered probably originates from a canopy consisting of a turned and carved wooden core, then covered with fabric with cotton fringe appliqué.
+Pinnacle Lacquered and Fabric-covered probably originates from a canopy consisting of a turned and carved wooden core, then covered with fabric featuring cotton fringe appliqué.
 Signs of woodworm.
 Modern base.
 Italy 1700.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Next is Baroque, a name derived from the Portuguese word *barocco*—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-During this period, mythology and ancient times also inspired designs, with supports and legs taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and bulky, often using brown stains, moldings, sturdy bases, and relief carvings.
+These products were quite distinctive but also opened up new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details